 - Cable: I finally cut cable and my internet bill went from 117.00 to 84.00/ saving 33.00 per month

-- Car Insurance: I previously had both home and car insurance with one company, thinking they were giving me the best deal.
-After lots of homework I found out that I did have the best price homeowners insurance with the company, but could get a much better deal on car insurance going with another provider.
+- Car Insurance: I previously had both home and car insurance with one company, thinking they were giving me the best deal…and that it's, well, you know, easier.
+After lots of homework, I found out that I did have the best price homeowners insurance with the company, but could get a much better deal on car insurance going with another provider.
 The switch lowered my car insurance from 163.00 each month to 116.00/ saving 47.00 per month

 How Much You'll Find